Dark-Hunter-TR/URL-Shortener/README.md

 ## License Information

-This project does not have a specified license.
-All rights are reserved by the owner.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments